F3real/F3real.github.io/content/retsystems_the_heist.md

 We can use GDB they provided to read `seed` value.

-If we look at rest of function we see that we have loop which adds `0x52455432` 10 times after which we `rol`, `xor` and finally comparison with `0xc0ffee`.
+If we look at the rest of the function we see that we have a loop that adds `0x52455432` 10 times after which we `rol`, `xor` and finally comparison with `0xc0ffee`.

-We can write C program to follow these steps backwards and generate required input.
+We can write C program to follow these steps backwards and generate the required input.

 ~~~c
 #include <stdio.h>